wking/lesson-manager/02-sprint-choices-and-tasks.md

 title: Choices, Focus and Tasks for the Sprint
 ---

-NOTE: the tasks will first be handled in the etherpad to make interactions more fluid
+**NOTE**: the tasks will first be handled in the etherpad to make interactions more fluid

+**NOTE**: maybe, a very first version would be better of with using an existing package manager

 # Focus